PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Chart for time working in my full-time job](/images/stats/2019/yir/toggl-total-time-comparison.png "Chart for time working in my full-time job")](/images/stats/2019/yir/toggl-total-time.png "")

-The gray bars are related to the data for 2018.
+The **gray bars are related to the data for 2018**.
 I believe the changes are related to my scheduled vacations. :)

 Let's check my time working, considering my full-time job only: